ericclack/python-pond-quiz/doc/part1.rst

 Next up...
 ----------

-In part two of this tutorial we'll add some welcome text :ref:`part2`.
+In part two of this tutorial we'll add some welcome text: :ref:`part2`.